 In the fall of 2014, the California League of Conservation Voters (CLCV) and the national League of Conservation Voters (LCV) launched a pilot program, “The Price We All Pay,” to curb the influence of polluter money in elections.
-(The link is still active as of 2/24/17.
-Note the responsive template on the landing page.)

 The concept was that dirty campaign money from polluting industries leads to dirty water and air.